sidadventist/sid_hymnal/CONTRIBUTING.md

 7. Wait for the reviewers to review your work

-## Contributing Hymn Translationss
+## Contributing Hymn Translations

 1. Hymns are located in the `assets/hymns/{language}` folder.
-The language folder must use ISO 639-1 Format
+The language folder name must use ISO 639-1 Format.

-2. In each languange folder, there should be a meta.json, with the following properties -title
+2. In each languange folder, there should be a meta.json, with the following properties
+    - title
-    -song (an object with the number of hymn matched to the title)
+    - songs (an object with the number of hymn matched to the title)

     Example:
 ```